GijsvanDulmen/tekton-serval/README.md

 ## Experimental Lock/Unlock!
 You can use Lock/Unlock functionality to make pipeline runs wait for each other by asking for an exclusive lock for a certain name.
 Can be used to make sure there is only a single pipeline running.
 For example for deploying only 1 change at a time.
 This is still experimental due to a lot of scenario's to support.
-It should support:
+Currently it supports:
 - Cancellation/Timeouts of pipelines (releases lock).
 - Failing pipelines (releases lock).
 - Locks are per namespace only for the provided name!